 All-purpose cleaning spray

 Good news!
 Denture tablets can be super cheap.
-You just need to know where to look. where to look!
+You just need to know where to look!

 Q: Where can I get denture cleaning tablets?

-Look in the toothpaste and dental care aisle of any supermarket, drug store, or dollar store—and Amazon (cheap!).
-Denture cleaning tablets come in a box under several different brand names and quantities.
+Look in the toothpaste and dental care aisle of any supermarket, drug store, or dollar store—and Amazon (cheap—about 4 cents each).
+Denture cleaning tablets come in a box under several different brand names and in varying quantities.

 Q: Can I reuse the soaking liquid to clean my mouthguard several nights in a row?
 Seems like a shame to just throw it down the drain.

 Only if you will be reusing it within a few hours.
 Here’s the reason: Once that denture tablet hits the water, it becomes activated to both clean and sanitize.
 It will fizz and bubble for a while as it cleans.
-But it loses steam slowly so that by 24 hours later it won’t be sufficient to give those baby items, mouthguard or crystal stemware another go-round of sufficient cleaning and sanitize.
-But here’s a great tip: Dispose of that used liquid in the toilet.
-Don’t flush, but allow it to sit for a few hours or overnight.
-Any power that remains will clean the toilet and keep it ugly-toilet-ring free!
+But it loses steam slowly so that by 24 hours later it won’t be sufficient to give those baby items, mouthguard, or crystal stemware another go-round of sufficient cleaning and sanitize.
+But it may still have enough power to keep your toilet bowl clean!